-Plato philosophized that ideal leaders would be “philosopher kings” but I certainly don’t see a plethora of philosophy centered leaders in the United States.
+Plato philosophized that ideal leaders would be “philosopher kings” but I certainly don’t see a plethora of philosophy-centered leaders in the United States.

 One sure sign that Bernie Sanders’ endorsed leaders who’ve risen across the country are creating fear in the hearts of Oligarchs is the condemnation and outright propaganda campaigns against “socialism.”
 One of the fearmongering campaigns is how universal health care would bankrupt the USA.
-They ignore the facts that universal healthcare would actually cost less money than our current for-profit market-driven system where we pay more than any other country while experiencing mediocre outcomes.
+They ignore the fact that universal healthcare would actually cost less money than our current for-profit market-driven system where we pay more than any other country while experiencing mediocre outcomes.

 Why doesn’t our Media Conglomerates focus on these facts?
-If they start down that “rabbit hole” they will find that a focus on prevention of disease in this country would eliminate our dependence on the pharmaceutical and medical device-making industry.
+If they start down that “rabbit hole” they will find that a focus on the prevention of disease in this country would eliminate our dependence on the pharmaceutical and medical device-making industry.
 If we focused on prevention and keeping people out of the hospital, how many other industries would experience a serious shake-up?

-How about the food industry?
+How about industry?

-What happens when the medical/health industry is actually accountable for our health or prevention of diseases?
+What happens when the medical/health industry is actually accountable for our health or the prevention of diseases?
 Will they start holding other industries accountable?
 How about the meat industry who is polluting our ground and water?
 What about the energy industry for polluting our air and making us sick–especially the young and elderly?